American Society for Indexing

 Marketing for Introverts.
 Kelli Ann Robertson.
 If the words marketing and networking fill you with dread, you just might be an introvert trying to promote yourself via the extrovert route.
 If “putting yourself out there” drains your energy (and you’d rather just focus on your work), join other kindred spirits as we examine authentic marketing, through the introvert lens, and learn how to uncover, embrace, and promote what makes you unique to in ways that feel right for you.

 Publishers’ Panel.
-Panelists to be announced.
+Representatives from Cider Mill Press, Islandport Press, and Tilbury House Publishers.
 ASI has invited representatives from several Maine publishers to come and discuss what they publish, what it’s like to be a publisher outside the major publishing hubs, such as New York, how the industry is changing, and other aspects of their work.
 We will also have some time for audience questions.

 5:30 pm to 6:30 pm Closing Reception